webpy/webpy.github.com/faq.md

     To make in sort that this will be run default when you fire up 'python'.
 Make a file called '~/.pythonstartup.py' and put the import line in it.
 Then set the 'PYTHONSTARTUP' environment variable to point to that file.

-    With my bash, i do it like folling; edit ~/.bashrc and add:
+    With my bash, i do it like following; edit ~/.bashrc and add:

-            export PYTHONSTARTUP=/home/david/.pythonstartup.py
+            export PYTHONSTARTUP=~/.pythonstartup.py